b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/appendices/vaishnavism_and_gender_v1_25p72025.md

 # Vaishnavism and Gender #

+[Murti](https://en.wikipedia.org/wiki/Tiruppattur_R._Venkatachala_Murti) in the 'Foreword' to Agrawala (1983: p. viii) states:

-Thus in certain medieval Visņuite sects even the male devotees dressed themselves and behaved like women with reference to their husband-lord Krsna.
+"Thus in certain medieval Visņuite sects even the male devotees dressed themselves and behaved like women with reference to their husband-lord Krsna."

 The analysis of: "Thus in certain medieval Visņuite sects even the male devotees dressed themselves and behaved like women with reference to their husband-lord Krsna." was good, but can you do it again as a spatio-temporal analysis.
 Was it pre- as well as post-Chaitanya?